-Clients will often ask me when why we couldn’t simply use feedback conducted with a focus group to make design changes.
+Clients will often ask me why we couldn’t simply use feedback conducted with a focus group to make design changes.
 As UX Designers, we find that focus groups generally don’t yield as many reliable usability insights for our designs.
 This is in part due to groupthink – when other participants latch on to the opinion of a more outspoken participant rather than providing original customer feedback.

 It may sound Orwellian, but groupthink is more pervasive than we think and it is abound in focus groups.
 It’s the antithesis of designing great user-friendly software that works for people.